taylorsilva/posts/automatically-set-pipelines/README.md

       uri: https://github.com/USERNAME/examples
 ```

-Now we will add a job that will fetch the `concourse/examples` repo, making it available to future steps as the `concourse-examples` artiifact.
+Now we will add a job that will fetch the `concourse/examples` repo, making it available to future steps as the `concourse-examples` artifact.
 We will also add the `trigger` parameter to ensure that the job will run whenever a new commit is pushed to the `concourse/examples` repo.

 ```yaml
 resources: